karenkv/alexa-echoconvert/README.md

       }
   ```
   - For each one, you want to first check if the slot is in the intent response's slot value. if it is, continue.
 Otherwise, output that Alexa doesn't understand and the should end session is set to false.
-  - For the decimal numbers, all the functions will look the same.
+  - For the decimal numbers, all the functions will look the similar.
 If the BINARY_NUMBER is in the intent['slots'], you set the binary number equal to the value at that slot and you use the decimal converter.
 You then output that the binary number is that value and you set the end session to true.
     - For example, for the get_unsigned_decimal_number function, it will look like so:
     ```python
     def get_unsigned_decimal_number(intent, session):